minhtuanvu/talks/packages/2025-06-11-kubecon-hk/slides.md

 </div>

 <!--
-Now let's talk about our intelligent cache strategy.
+Now let's talk about our intelligent dependency approach.
 Building these environments can be heavy - I mean, compiling PyTorch with CUDA?
 That's not trivial!

 We use a three-layer caching approach.
 [click] First, we cache downloads - all those source packages, with SHA verification and mirror fallback for reliability.